» Publishing Modules

 Standard module structure.
 The module must adhere to the standard module structure.
-This allows the registry to inspect your module and generate documentation, track resource usage, and more.
+This allows the registry to inspect your module and generate documentation, track resource usage, parse submodules and examples, and more.

 x.y.ztags for releases.
 The registry uses tags to identify module versions.
 Release tag names must be a semantic version, which can optionally be prefixed with a

 0.9.2.
 To publish a module initially, at least one release tag must be present.
 Tags that don't look like version numbers are ignored.

 » Publishing a Public Module

 With the requirements met, you can publish a public module by going to the Terraform Registry and clicking the "Upload" link in the top navigation.

 If you're not signed in, this will ask you to connect with GitHub.
 We only ask for access to public repositories, since the public registry may only publish public modules.
 We require access to hooks so we can register a webhook with your repository.
 We require access to your email address so that we can email you alerts about your module.
 We will not spam you.